"Resentment is like drinking poison and waiting for the other person to die."

 Transforming Resentment

 Resentment is anger that never got said out loud.
 It builds like sediment, hardening the heart and choking off connection.
-It grows every time you say yes when you mean no, every time you swallow what you really think, every time you give more than you can afford and blame the other person for taking it.
+It grows every time we say yes when we mean no, every time we swallow what we think, every time we give more than we can afford and blame the other person for taking it.
 It can also grow from old wounds that never got tended, violations never addressed, pain shoved into a back room and left there.

-The Addict gives until he's empty, then blows up or drowns in self-pity.
+The Addict gives until he is empty, then blows up or drowns in self-pity.
 The Hermit stuffs resentment so far down it leaks into everything, poisoning every relationship.
-The Mature Lover deals with resentment by learning to draw lines, say what's true, and own his needs instead of expecting others to guess.
+The Mature Lover deals with resentment by learning to draw lines, say what is true, and own his needs instead of expecting others to guess.

 Resentment arises from:

-Unspoken expectations: We expect something but don't ask directly.
-When we don't receive it, we feel resentful.
+Unspoken expectations: We expect something but do not ask directly.
+When we do not receive it, we feel resentful.

 Boundary violations: We say yes when we mean no. We give beyond our capacity.
 Then we resent the other person for "making" us.

-Keeping score: We keep a running tab of everything we've given and haven't gotten back.
-We build a legal case for why we're the victim.
+Keeping score: We keep a running tab of everything we have given and have not gotten back.
+We build a case for why we are the victim.

-Unexpressed anger: We don't express anger in the moment, so it accumulates.
+Unexpressed anger: We do not express anger in the moment, so it accumulates.
 Small irritations become major grievances.

 Transforming resentment requires:

-Acknowledge it: Don't pretend it's not there.
+Acknowledge it: Do not pretend it is not there.
 Feel it.
 Name who and what we resent.

-Take responsibility: Resentment points to where we haven't taken care of ourselves.
+Take responsibility: Resentment points to where we have not taken care of ourselves.
 Where did we say yes when we meant no?

 Feel the underlying emotions: Beneath resentment lies hurt, disappointment, or grief.

-Set boundaries now: We can't change the past.
+Set boundaries now: We cannot change the past.
 Ask for what we need.

 The Lover who learns to deal with resentment honestly can give without running a tab, receive without guilt, and set a boundary without apologizing for having needs.